 If you suffered trauma to the upper body, such as rib injuries, you must seek medical care to check for a severe chest injury.
 Lung pain after a car accident or shortness of breath may indicate an internal injury.

-How Do You Know if a Chest Injury is Serious?
+Chest Injury Symptoms: How Do You Know if a Chest Injury is Serious?

-The only way to determine if you’ve sustained a severe chest injury is to visit a healthcare provider for a proper diagnosis.
+The only way to determine if you’ve sustained a severe chest injury is to visit a doctor for a proper diagnosis.
 In some cases, the shock and adrenaline from the accident can mask symptoms of chest injuries, leaving you unaware of the damage until you experience severe pain.
 Medical intervention is crucial to monitor blood pressure, heart rate, and the function of internal organs.

 If you were injured in a crash and are experiencing these symptoms, seek immediate medical attention: